Samyuktha1410/Guess-game/README.md

     header('Location: index.php');
     return;
 }
+// Set up the values for the game...
+// 0 is Rock, 1 is Paper, and 2 is Scissors
 $names = array('Rock', 'Paper', 'Scissors');
 $human = isset($_POST["human"]) ? $_POST['human']+0 : -1;
 $computer = rand(0,2); // Hard code the computer to rock